The Mandalorian Makes a Detour on Tatooine in Chapter 5, “The Gunslinger”

 Recent Comments

+- Guardian on The 25 Most Anticipated SFF Books of 2020 5 hours ago

+- Jenny Islander on Ryan Reynolds Discovers He’s an NPC in the First Trailer for Free Guy 5 hours ago

-- Msb on Matrons, Monsters, Children: Femininity in The Lion, The Witch and the Wardrobe 1 min ago
+- Matt Mikalatos on Matrons, Monsters, Children: Femininity in The Lion, The Witch and the Wardrobe 5 hours ago

-- kareni on Jo Walton’s Reading List: November 2019 44 mins ago

-- pjcamp on Jeff VanderMeer’s Borne and Dead Astronauts are Heading to TV 51 mins ago

-- pjcamp on Hard-Boiled Fantasy: Nine Princes in Amber by Roger Zelazny 1 hour ago

-- John on The Calm After the Storm — Spider-Man: Far From Home 2 hours ago
+- Jim on All the New Fantasy Books Coming out in December!
+5 hours ago

-- Matt P on The Mandalorian Makes a Detour on Tatooine in Chapter 5, “The Gunslinger” 2 hours ago
+- McTee on The Mandalorian Makes a Detour on Tatooine in Chapter 5, “The Gunslinger” 6 hours ago

-- PamAdams on Jo Walton’s Reading List: November 2019 2 hours ago

-- Kyptan on Fabulous Magic and Personal Truths: Reverie by Ryan La Sala 3 hours ago